AiAutomatrix/CogmoraLabs/Backend_Architecture.md

     4.  **Query for Watchlist Scraper Tasks**: Query all `users` documents where `automationConfig.updateMode` is `auto-refresh` AND `automationConfig.lastRun + automationConfig.refreshInterval` is less than or equal to the current time.
     5.  **Execute Scraper Tasks**: For each user found, asynchronously:
         -   Perform the screener scraping logic (same as in the current `applyWatchlistAutomation` function).
-        -   Update the user's `watchlist` subcollection.
+        -   Update the user's `watchlist` subcollection based on their `automationConfig` settings.
         -   Update the user's `automationConfig.lastRun` to the current time.

 ### Function 2: Position Closer (`closePositionHandler`)